Vapor Barrier + Air-Con = Damp Moldy Walls

 So; Why do new houses rot while old ones are in great shape?

-Because modern houses trap moisture in the walls behind a polyethylene vapor barrier - that's why!
 It should be no wonder that a leaky house with durable materials and very little insulation could remain in almost the same condition today as it was 100 years ago.
 While trying to stay warm with our roaring fires we effectively kiln dried houses from the inside.
 It should also come as no surprise, for a number of reasons, that we cannot afford to keep building or heating houses like that.

 So is the answer to not insulate?